June 13, 2015

 By meaningful we mean between $400 and $1,100 per year on average, often much more.
 That adds up to averaging between $800 and $2,200 per household in likely savings.
 The most we have ever saved a single person was $3,840 per year, keeping the exact same Medicare Plan and coverage.
 Still, only half the seniors we talk to will move away from their comfort zone and reduce their cost even though they would simply be paying less for the exact same plan.

-Why won’t a senior even try to save the most on your Medigap Plan?
-Most seniors don’t know how to lower your Medicare Supplement premiums.
+Why won’t a senior even try to save the most on your Medicare supplement Plan?
+Most people with a Medicare supplement plan don’t know how to lower their Medicare Supplement premiums.
 We have found that of those seniors who choose not to save money, there is one major reason they stay in their expensive plan and choose to lose thousands of dollars over their lifetime by paying insurance premiums much higher than they should.

-Unlike Medicare Advantage, Medigap plans are standardized by the Center for Medicare and Medicaid Services.
-Where Medicare Parts A & B pay for 80% of the covered medical costs, the Medigap plan is designed to cover all or some of the remaining 20%.
+Unlike Medicare Advantage Plan, Medicare supplement plans are standardized by the Center for Medicare and Medicaid Services.
+Where Medicare Parts A & B pay for 80% or more of the covered medical costs, the Medicare supplement plan is designed to cover all or some of Medicare’s co-pays and deductibles.
+That is why a Medicare supplement is also called a Medigap plan.
+It fills the gaps left by Original Medicare.
 To keep it simple, Medicare designates each Medigap plan type by letter.
 As of this writing, Plans A, B, C, D, F, High Deductible F, G, K, L, M and N are available.
 Because the benefits are standardized, price is the only difference between plans.
-That means you can lower your Medicare Supplement premiums without losing benefits.
+That means you can lower your Medicare Supplement premiums without losing or changing benefits.

-By standardizing the plans it means that all Plan F’s are identical, all Plan G’s are identical, all Plan N’s are identical, and so on.
+By standardizing the plans it means that the benefits of all Plan F’s are identical, all Plan G’s are identical, all Plan N’s are identical, and so on.
+In fact, Medicare tells the supplement plans what must be covered, what to pay and when.
 Although the plans and the benefits they offer are required to be identical in every way, the price of these plans vary wildly.
 In most every U.S. Government publication on Medicare Supplement plans consumers are warned that although the plans are identical, different insurance companies can and do charge wildly different prices.
 You can be living next door to your identical twin and both of you have a Medigap Plan F, but from two different insurance companies, and one of you could be paying twice what the other pays.
 That is why the government advises seniors to first identify which plan they want, then shop for the best price.

-So why are too many seniors reluctant to invest the 30 minutes it takes to save thousands of dollars over their lifetime?
-In most cases it’s a misconception over what services they are receiving from their Medigap insurer and which are simply a part of Medicare.
+Why are some people reluctant to invest the 30 minutes it takes to save thousands of dollars over their lifetime?
+In most cases it’s a misconception over what services they are receiving from their Medicare supplement plan insurance company and which are simply a part of Medicare.
 They are thanking their Medigap insurer for features of Medicare of which the insurance company has absolutely nothing to do.